bbamyaphatt/project/Business Performance Analysis | SQL.md

+# Business Performance Analysis
+I use the Northwind dataset for this project and developing my SQL skill.
 The Northwind-SQLite3 dataset is a re-engineered version of the classic Microsoft Access 2000 Northwind database, converted to SQLite3 by [Northwind-SQLite3](https://github.com/jpwhite3/northwind-SQLite3?tab=readme-ov-file).
 The Northwind dataset is a simulated business scenario database.
 It tracks all the sales activity for "Northwind Traders," a made-up company that buys and sells specialty foods globally.
 It contains information about Customer, Products, Categories, Orders, Orderdetails, Employees, Suppliers and Shippers.

 ## Key Questions
 ### Sales Performance